gu-ma/docker-server-utils/readme.md

 ## Usage

 * Add your authenticaion token and adjust the tunnels in `ngrok/ngrok.yml`
+* Change the hf cache directory in `docker-compose.yml` for the service `jupyter`
 * `docker compose up --build -d`

 ## Additional setup